Self Led Visits

 The Centre’s interpretative layout was overseen by leaders in exhibition design and its content was developed over a two year period as a product of painstaking research and consultation with teachers.
 Narratives are delivered through the words of historical characters so that everyone can gain an insight into the daily lives of ordinary people and understand the changes that they experienced during the 19th century.

-Self-led visits to explore the Blaenavon World Heritage Centre are free of charge, however for experience boxes there is a small charge.
+Self-led visits to explore the Blaenavon World Heritage Centre are free of charge.

 Centre Learning Tools